wisskirchenj/car-sharing/README.md

 10.08.23 Stage 1 completed.
 Just the creation of an H2-file database with a company table.
 Modelled with JPA entity and JPARepository and have Spring JPA to the DDL-creation.
 Take database-filename from program arguments and programatically set the `spring.datasource.url` property before running the `SpringApplication`.

+14.08.23 Stage 2 completed.
+Have command line menus provided as Spring beans (`@Controller`) and have a stdin-scanner provided as bean.
+The CommandLineRunner uses a service to connect (query / insert) with the database vie the JPA-repository.